mongodb/mongo-python-driver/doc/installation.rst

 You can install all dependencies automatically with the following command::

-  $ python3 -m pip install "pymongo[gssapi,aws,ocsp,snappy,srv,zstd,encryption]"
+  $ python3 -m pip install "pymongo[gssapi,aws,ocsp,snappy,zstd,encryption]"

 Installing from source
 ----------------------